2012 Serbian local elections: Rakovica

 Results of the election for the Municipal Assembly of Rakovica:

 The Radical Party received less than five per cent of the total vote and so fell below the electoral threshold.

 Milosav Miličković of the Progressive Party was chosen as mayor after the election.
 The municipal government was a grand coalition consisting of the Progressives, the Democratic Party, and the Socialist Party's coalition.
 Miličković was replaced as mayor by Vladan Kocić in June 2014.

 Zoran Krasić was the lead candidate on the Radical Party's list.

 Savski Venac

 Results of the election for the Municipal Assembly of Savski Venac:

 Dušan Dinčić of the Democratic Party was chosen as mayor after the election.
 His deputy was a member of the Socialist Party.
 Parliamentarians Nataša Vučković and Nenad Konstantinović were elected on the Democratic Party list.

 Sopot

 Results of the election for the Municipal Assembly of Sopot:

 Incumbent mayor Živorad Milosavljević of the For the Municipality of Sopot list was confirmed for another term in office after the election.

 Stari Grad

 Results of the election for the Municipal Assembly of Stari Grad:

 Dejan Kovačević of the Democratic Party was chosen as mayor after the election.
 The municipal government included Choice for a Better Stari Grad and the alliance around the Socialist Party.
-Nemanja Šarović led the Radical Party's list.
+Nemanja Šarović led the Radical Party's list, and Miljan Damjanović appeared in the second position.